isomerpages/moe-concordpri/_for-parents/P1 Parents/Administrative Matters.md

 <p style="text-align:justify">We strongly encourage you to sign up to reduce the out-of-pocket educational expenses for your child/ward.
 Schools will continue to inform and seek your consent for your child’s/ward’s participation before the withdrawal of Edusave funds.
 If you subsequently decide that you do not want to use your child’s/ward’s Edusave account to co-pay for enrichment programmes, you can terminate the standing order at any time.

-Please sign up for the Standing Order <a href="https://form.gov.sg/#!/5be24a1bb3f842000fdc4e59">here.</a> Singpass login will be required.
+Please sign up for the Standing Order <a href="https://form.gov.sg/#!/5be24a1bb3f842000fdc4e59" target="_blank" rel="noopener noreferrer">here.</a> Singpass login will be required.
 <br><br>
 <b>5.
 Apply for 2023 MOE Financial Assistance Scheme (FAS)</b>
 <img style="width:100%" src="/images/MOE Financial Assistance Scheme 2023.jpeg"><br>
 <img style="width:80%" src="/images/current and revised income eligibility tiers.jpeg"><br>

-Please refer to <a href="https://www.moe.gov.sg/financial-matters/financial-assistance"> https://www.moe.gov.sg/financial-matters/financial-assistance</a> for more information regarding MOE FAS and the Financial Assistance Eligibility Checker.
+Please refer to <a href="https://www.moe.gov.sg/financial-matters/financial-assistance" target="_blank" rel="noopener noreferrer"> https://www.moe.gov.sg/financial-matters/financial-assistance</a> for more information regarding MOE FAS and the Financial Assistance Eligibility Checker.
 If you intend to apply for FAS for your child/ward,

 <ol>
 <li type ="i">Please do <b><u>NOT</u></b> purchase any textbook or school attire before you are notified through the school official   letter of the outcome of your FAS application as there is <u><b>strictly no refund.</b></u>
 </li>

-<li type ="i">Apply for FAS <a href="https://go.gov.sg/moe-efas">here.</a> Singpass login will be required.</li>
+<li type ="i">Apply for FAS <a href="https://go.gov.sg/moe-efas" target="_blank" rel="noopener noreferrer">here.</a> Singpass login will be required.</li>
 <br>
 <img style="width:25%" src="/images/QR Code_eFAS form.png"><br>
 <li type ="i">Please do approach the school for assistance if you are unable to apply via the eFAS form.</li>